-Buyers will receive more complete information about the strata property they are looking to buy.
+Buyers now receive more complete information about the strata property they are looking to buy.

-- The changes will make it easier for buyers to identify the potential ‘health’ of a strata property that’s for sale - as sellers will be required to provide certain information upfront.
+- The changes makes it easier for buyers to identify the potential ‘health’ of a strata property that’s for sale - as sellers will be required to provide certain information upfront.

-- This will allow buyers to better compare properties and make a more informed decision.
+- This allows buyers to better compare properties and make a more informed decision.

 Who needs to know?